jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Debian*](images/Chapter-02/Linux-logos/Debian/109px-Debian-OpenLogo.svg.png "Debian Logo")

 The Debian distribution (pronounced *"dehb-ian"* officially but sometimes the stress is put on the first syllable and you will hear *"dee-be-an"*) was founded in 1993 By Ian Murdock and is unique for being one of the only non-commercially backed Linux distros still in existence.
 The current release is Debian 8.5 codenamed Jessie, as of June 2016.
 The Debian project and its history can be found at [http://debian.org](https://www.debian.org/intro/about) and at the [history of Debian](https://www.debian.org/doc/manuals/project-history).
-There are [currently 128 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") according to distrowatch.com.
+There are [currently 122 major Debian based distros](http://distrowatch.com/search.php?ostype=All&category=All&origin=All&basedon=Debian&notbasedon=None&desktop=All&architecture=All&status=Active "Debian based distros") in existance according to distrowatch.com.

- These are the main points of Debian and the key I believe to their long term success and usage across the Linux landscape:
+ These are the main points of Debian distro and the key I believe to their long term success and usage across the Linux landscape:

    * Initial release schedule was yearly but as Debian project has grown now is two year release schedule
    * Releases are named after characters from the Toy Story movie.